 In this scenario, your intestinal permeability — or how easily things pass through the walls of your intestines — increases.
-This ultimately causes whey allergy diarrhea, cramps, bloating, gas, and more.
-This is definitely not one of the problems you want to ignore, but studies show that it can be repaired and managed partly through dietary changes.
+This ultimately causes whey allergy symptoms like diarrhea, cramps, bloating, gas, and more.
+This is definitely not one of the problems you want to ignore, especially given the uncertainty around its consequences.
+Fortunately, some studies suggest that intestinal integry and permeability can be repaired and managed partly through dietary changes.

 With so many whey protein products on the market, it can be hard to know which are most likely to cause allergy symptoms or be most irritating to someone with lactose intolerance.

 There are three major types of whey protein, which vary based on the way they’re processed.

 - Whey protein concentrate: This form of whey protein is the most common and contains between 70-80% protein.
 Of the three types of whey, concentrate retains the most minerals, fat, and lactose from milk.

 - Whey protein isolate: This form contains less lactose, fat, and nutrients from milk, but offers significantly more protein — about 90%.